Devansh-awat/greenbotics/README.md

     </td>
   </tr>
 </table>
+<p style="page-break-before: always;"></p>

 ## Camera

 For image detection, we are using the Raspberry Pi Camera Module 3.
 This uses a CMOS sensor, the Sony IMX708.
-Apart from its ease of integration with the raspberry pi reducing a major complexity for us, the Camera module 3 has autofocus, wide-angle and low-light performance, all of which are very useful in a competition setting.
+Apart from its ease of integration with the Raspberry Pi, the Camera module 3 has autofocus, wide-angle and low-light performance, all of which are very useful in a competition setting.

+We explored few other alternatives as well.
+The Raspberry Pi AI camera provides built in detection for many objects, but has a limited Field Of View which didn't work for our requirements.
+The Raspberry Pi HQ camera though bulky comes with a standard CS mount that allowed us to mount different fish eye lenses.
+A fish eye lens camera provides a much larger Field Of View (160° - 180°) even when mounted in the front on a straight mount at 10cm height.
+This allows us to cut off the field view above the black walls making the robot resilient to off field objects.
+However the image is distorted towards the edges and tuning the robot to detect objects proved difficult for us.

 <table>
   <tr>